 Prior to joining CFT in 2017, Celeste was a senior program associate at the Meadows Foundation.
 She holds a bachelor’s degree in biology from the University of Texas at Austin and a master’s in community development and planning from Clark University.
 After graduation, Celeste served as a Peace Corps volunteer and classroom teacher.

 Community Leadership / Board ServiceCeleste serves on the Dallas Truth Racial Healing and Transformation board and is a member of the Dallas Area Partnership to End and Reduce Homelessness.
+Additionally, Celeste serves on the Homeless Continuum of Care (CoC) board and is an alumni council member of the Student Conservation Association.

 Favorite Aspect of CFT